elseago/lab-03-nobel-laureate/lab-03.md

 prize: given the bar plot, this appears to be true.

 #nobel_living_science is data for currently living nobel prize winners
-in #one of the sciences (physics, medicine, chem, econ) who are categorized #as winning while living in the US or elsewhere
+in one of the sciences (physics, medicine, chem, econ) who are categorized as winning the prize while living in the US or elsewhere

 ``` r
 ggplot(data = nobel_living_science, aes( x = country_us)) +